 -

-Surcharges: War Risk Surcharges (WRS) are fluctuating wildly, ranging from $800 to $4,000.
+Surcharges: War Risk Surcharges (WRS) and Emergency Conflict Surcharges are fluctuating between $800 and $4,000.

 Insurance: Marine insurance premiums for transit through sensitive zones have increased by 25–50%.